Ed’s story – Landing dream job

-National Star has transformed Ed Scipio into a confident young man who has secured a job in his hometown.
+National Star has helped to transform Ed Scipio into a confident young man who has secured a job in his hometown.

 When Ed started as a residential student, he wouldn’t speak up for himself and was nervous about trying anything new.
 He had never even spent a night away from his mum.